Nikolai Kudryavtsev: Abiogenic theory

-Nikolai Kudryavtsev was also a prominent and forceful advocate of the abiogenic theory.
+In 1951, Kudryavtsev proposed the modern abiotic hypothesis of petroleum.
+Nikolai Kudryavtsev was a prominent and forceful advocate of the abiogenic theory.
 He argued that no petroleum resembling the chemical composition of natural crudes has ever been made from plant material in the laboratory under conditions resembling those in nature.

 He gave many examples of substantial and sometimes commercial quantities of petroleum being found in crystalline or metamorphic basements, or in sediments directly overlying those.
 He cited cases in Kansas, California, western Venezuela, and Morocco.
 He also pointed out that oil pools in sedimentary strata are often related to fractures in the basement directly below.
 This is evidenced by the Ghawar supergiant oil field (Saudi Arabia); the Panhandle Field in Kansas (United States), which also produces helium; the Tengiz Field (Kazakhstan); the White Tiger Field (Vietnam); and innumerable others.
 The Lost Soldier Field in Wyoming has oil pools, he stated, at every horizon of the geological section, from the Cambrian sandstone overlying the basement to the upper Cretaceous deposits.
 A flow of oil was also obtained from the basement itself.
 Hydrocarbon gases, he noted, are not rare in igneous and metamorphic rocks of the Canadian Shield.
 Petroleum in Precambrian gneiss is encountered in wells on the eastern shore of Lake Baikal.
 Kudryavtsev concluded that commercial accumulations are found where permeable zones are overlaid by impermeable ones.
 The impermeable layers are layers of quartz cemented with calcium carbonate.

 Kudryavtsev introduced several other relevant observations into the argument about the theory of abiogenic petroleum origin.